What is Brain Week?

 – exhibitions

-In Paris, 70 events of all kinds will take place, including a visit to the Babylab of the Ecole Normale Supérieure, and talks on “neuro-education”, which does not aim to impose methods but to take into account the capacities of young learners and their rapid evolution with age.
+In Paris, 70 events of all kinds will take place.
+It includes a visit to the Babylab of the Ecole Normale Supérieure and features talks on “neuro-education”, which do not aim to impose methods.
+It is to take into account the capacities of young learners and their rapid evolution with age.

 In 2023, nearly 30,000 young people and adults took part in Brain Week.
-The challenge is to share scientific knowledge and questions from the general public in order to avoid the pitfalls of infoxes and to support research and scientific culture in neuroscience, as well as new therapies.
+The challenge is to share scientific knowledge and questions from the general public.
+It is in order to avoid the pitfalls of infoxes and to support research and scientific culture in neuroscience, as well as new therapies.
 Isn’t the brain involved at every moment of our lives?

 To learn more about the brain and the senses